surveyjs/survey-creator/README.md

 ## License

-The Survey Creator (Form Builder) is NOT FREE for commercial usage.
-Please find more about licensing the product on the following page: [Licenses](http://surveyjs.io/Licenses).
+The Survey Creator (Form Builder) is **not available for free commercial usage**.
+You can find more information about licensing this product on the following page: [Licenses](http://surveyjs.io/Licenses).